redis/redis/README.md

 Verbose build
 ---

-Redis Community Edition will build with a user-friendly colorized output by default.
+Redis will build with a user-friendly colorized output by default.
 If you want to see a more verbose output, use the following:

     % make V=1